Tocal College: Tocal College

 Norman & Addicoat and Taylor Thomson Whitting were the consulting hydraulic and civil respectively but specialist structural advice for the timber components of the project was provided by Professor Stan Shaw from the University of New South Wales.
 The architects undertook most of the structural design themselves, with the final calculations and certification provided by Shaw.
 This exemplifies the interest of the architects in structure and the role that structural expression played in the spatial design.
 The design of the chapel spire presented the most challenging of structural problems, the resolution of which required a unique jointing system utilising exposed stainless steel shear connector plates to connect the halved trusses to the king pole.
 A concrete ring beam was required to take the thrust of the spire, which was greatest at the four corners of the chapel.
 McKay's earlier experimentations with the expressive qualities of reinforced concrete in the late fifties and early sixties provided the necessary understanding for integrating a contemporary material with timber that has been crafted using time honoured techniques.
 Cox recalls that the chapel's spire was so structurally unique incorporating a large scale timber structural joint, beyond the scope of calculations, that Shaw was never completely certain that the king pole would withstand being suspended over a void.
 Prior to any costing undertaken by a Quantity Surveyor, the architects undertook their own estimations of the first main contract works, in the order of 300,000 pounds.

 Philip Cox advised the commission of Margaret Grafton for the chapel's altar tapestry.
 Made of hand spun wool dyed with natural dyes, it took 18 months to complete.
 This was the first Australian tapestry to be commissioned by an architect for a site specific project and was instrumental in establishing the incorporation of artworks into large scale projects as common practise.

 The first stage was completed in time for the first intake of fifteen Foundation students for the first term beginning 26 January 1965.
-One of these was Malcolm Henderson, who photographically recorded the construction of the College and retains the collection of slides.
+One of these was Malcolm Henderson, who photographically recorded the construction of the college and retains the collection of slides.

-On 5 November 1965 the College was opened by Prime Minister of Australia Robert Menzies.
-Also in 1965, Ian McKay and Philip Cox were awarded the Sir John Sulman Medal for Outstanding Architecture and later in 1966, the Blacket award, by the Royal Australian Institute of Architects.
-Cox and McKay also later received the "Building of the Decade Award" from Lend Lease, in 2005.
+The college was opened on 5 November 1965 by Prime Minister of Australia Robert Menzies.